cloudy-marti/python-learning-code/Guide Python/02_python_first_program.md

 ## Variables

 Usually, values aren't just used once and forgotten.
-You may want to use variables to keep their reference and use or even change the value.
+You may want to use variables to keep their reference or even change their value.

 You don't need to specify the type of the variable when declaring it ; since Python does dynamic typing, the type of the variable will be interpreted by the value given.